-For more than four decades, Jerry and Kathy Chappelle’s names have been synonymous with the art community around Athens, Georgia.
+For more than five decades, Jerry and Kathy Chappelle’s names have been synonymous with the art community around Athens, Georgia.

 In 1970, Jerry was recruited by Lamar Dodd, then-chairman of the University of Georgia’s art department, to teach ceramics at UGA.
 Shortly after accepting the position, Jerry launched a lifelong dream when he bought an abandoned chicken farm just south of Athens in Oconee County.

 The couple named the farm Happy Valley Pottery, and there Jerry and Kathy established an artists’ community that over the next 50 years would serve as a launching point for hundreds of careers.